 The People and Observations

 Most of the people I saw on the streets appeared somber.
-The teenagers appeared happy but many adults had their heads held low and steady faces.
-The tone seemed to reflect the state of affairs which wasn’t good.
-I was handed a flyer offering to work in Poland, which is a good barometer of the economic conditions.
+The teenagers looked much happier but many adults had their heads held low and gave steady looks to those passing by.
+The tone seemed to reflect the state of affairs in Molvoda, which I imagine weren’t that good.
+I was handed a flyer offering work opportunities in Poland, which is a good barometer of the overall economic conditions in the country.

 On Friday evening I went to the nearest and biggest mall.
-Shopping malls even in poorer countries aren’t too different from their Western European counterparts.
+Shopping malls even in less well off countries aren’t too different from their Western European counterparts.
 In this mall though I saw the largest queue of people I’ve ever witnessed outside a Western Union.
-I’ll admit I know little of the country although this tells me that people aren’t making much money in Moldova and rely on money from abroad.
+I’ll admit I know little of the country although this leads me to believe that people aren’t making much money in Moldova and rely on funds from abroad or are paid in other currencies.
 This also seemed apparent in the sheer number of money exchanges you’ll find on most major streets, nearly triple the amount of any standard Western European city.

 When I travel, I like to go to nice restaurants and also try what the locals eat for a full experience.
 I tried a local pizza restaurant, Andy’s Pizza, but it wasn’t anything special.
 Near my hotel I also had some Russian food, which was very standard.
 I did go to one local restaurant which was one of the better meals I had all year.
 Moldova wine is very good and the cuisine is amazing.
 The brandy is also quite good.

-The currency, called Lev (just like Romania) has the same king on every denomination.
+The currency, which is the Lev (just like Romania) has the same king on every denomination.
 It’s smaller than dollars or Euros and has the consistency of monopoly money.
 There are even smaller coins that are essentially worthless and made of what appeared to be tin.

 If you travel to Moldova and don’t speak Romanian (the native language) or Russian, be prepared to be ripped off by locals.
 It’s quite inexpensive compared to Western Europe or the US so even being ripped off isn’t so bad, although on principle it’s still annoying.